Kafū, aged forty-one.

 January 18th.

-I retired early to bed and read.
+I went to bed early and read.

 January 19th.

-I received correspondence from Mr. Igawa.
+I received a letter from Mr. Igawa.

 January 20th.